grafana/agent/docs/user/configuration/_index.md

 The configuration of Grafana Agent is "stable," but subject to breaking changes as individual features change.
 Breaking changes to configuration will be well-documented.

+## Updating configuration

+The configuration file can be reloaded at runtime using the `/-/reload` API endpoint or sending a SIGHUP signal to the process.

 ## Variable substitution